 Hopefully, each time we work through an encounter, we also learn from it, so the next time we face that situation or something similar, we find it more manageable.

-They see the value of providing professional development opportunities to their team to improve skills and developing resilience and a continual adjustment of behaviour through experiences as they happen.
+For this reason, most of our clients invest in emotional intelligence training programs.
+They see the positive impact on their and their team’s well-being and the value of providing professional development opportunities to improve skills and develop resilience and continually adjust behaviour through experiences as they happen.

 Before we talk about exactly how to build resilience, we should talk about precisely what it means.
 So, what is resilience?
 It is our ability to recover from or adapt to adversity.